essobedo/application-manager/README.md

 ### Build the ClassLoader

-The application manager checks first for a file called by default *appma.properties* in the same directory as the file *application-manager-${version}.jar.
+The application manager checks first for a file called by default *appma.properties* in the same directory as the file *application-manager-${version}.jar*.
-If it can find this properties file, it will then get the value of the key *classpath*, in order to build the ClassLoader required to launch the guest application.
+If the file can be found, it will then get the value of the key *classpath*, in order to build the ClassLoader required to launch the guest application.

 See below an example of content of this file: